Stage Left Theatre Company

 Youth Theatre Workshops & Performances

-Free Youth Theatre Workshops were offered for kids in 2nd-8th grades during the month of June that culminated in performances at the Scottville Optimist Clown Band Shell.
+Free Youth Theatre Workshops were offered for kids in 2nd-8th grades that culminated in performances at the Scottville Optimist Clown Band Shell.

 Mentor directors Kara Rose, Michelle Kiessel, and Joe Clark oversaw Student Directors who had already worked extensively with Stage Left as they taught the younger students the fundamentals of acting and prepared them for the performance.